Apple Arcade games look extra special on these iPads

 Cons:

-With the introduction of the seventh-generation iPad, Apple changed the size of its standard tablet for the first time.
-The iPad (2019) measures 10.2 inches across versus the 9.7 inches found on older models.
-The extra real estate is ideally suited for Apple Arcade games.
+With the introduction of the seventh-generation iPad in 2019, Apple changed its standard tablet size for the first time.
+The eighth-generation iPad, released in September 2020, features updated internals.
+The iPad measures 10.2 inches across versus the 9.7 inches found on older models.
+The extra real estate is ideally suited for the best Apple Arcade games.

-In the iPad (2019), you receive many of the same features found on our top pick for less.
+In the latest iPad, you receive many of the same features found on our top pick for less.
 Highlighted features include Apple Pencil (1st generation) support, Smart Keyboard and Bluetooth keyboard support, and much more.

-The biggest drawback to selecting the iPad (2019) over the iPad Air (2019) is the older chip, the A10 Fusion fourth-generation chip instead of the A12 Bionic chip.
+The biggest drawback to selecting the iPad over the iPad Air is the older chip, the A12 Bionic chip, instead of the A14 Bionic chip.
 The difference could influence the speed of some Apple Arcade games.
 Another consideration is the storage available.
-The iPad (2019) maxes out at 128GB versus 256GB on our top model.
+The iPad maxes out at 128GB versus 256GB on our top model.
+The beginning storage option of 32GB is very limited, and you will not be able to hold many of your favorite Apple Arcade games.

 Pros: